dear Advisor: should i PIVOT?

 Eric Ries first introduced the idea of making incremental, small changes to your product to get feedback faster -- with the 3-step “build-measure-learn” cycle -- before investing too much money into the idea, in his book The Lean Startup.

-Here’s a more specific, 8-step iterative process, that you can use at any stage of your product development to help you do this -- or what you can do to not break your checkout process.
+Here’s a more specific, 9-step iterative process, that you can use at any stage of your product development to help you uncover customer frustrations and fix them, as soon as possible.

 Prioritize the list to narrow it down to 1 idea, based on: business impact, time to deliverable, data availability and how interconnected this project is to the others